 When didgeridoo reaches 200 Chic Points, she will be in the Style Council!

-Macklemore, Blue Scholars, The Heart and the Head, Mad Rad, Fresh Espresso, The Endorphins, the list goes on and onposted about 5 years ago
+Macklemore, Blue Scholars, The Heart and the Head, Mad Rad, Fresh Espresso, The Endorphins, the list goes on and onposted over 5 years ago

-Gabriel the marine….everyone musttttt look them up. they are awesome and they have an electric violin player.posted almost 5 years ago
+Gabriel the marine….everyone musttttt look them up. they are awesome and they have an electric violin player.posted about 5 years ago

 My boyfriend’s band from Atlanta GA, The Booze, echoes late 60s-early 70s Rolling Stones but with lots of gritty edge and raw energy.
 If you’re tired of the same ol’ electropop and autotune, this is the hope and REAL TALENT our generation has been looking for to save music.
 My guy is the singer; be sure to click on their Media link for some excellent videos; you can’t beat this!